 M. Ryan DeJeaneducator, sociolinguist, and creative curator from Lafayette, Louisiana.

-I am a Graduate Instructor and M.A. candidate in English (Sociolinguistics and TESOL) at the University of Louisiana at Lafayette, where I also serve as a Senior Tutor in the Writing Lab and contribute to the First-Year Writing Curriculum Committee.
+I am a Graduate Instructor and M.A. candidate in English (TESOL) at the University of Louisiana at Lafayette, where I also serve as a Senior Tutor in the Writing Lab and contribute to the First-Year Writing Curriculum Committee and Sociolinguistics Circle.
 My teaching philosophy blends sociolinguistic insight with multimethod, learner-centered pedagogy, emphasizing authentic communication, cultural awareness, and reflective, relational learning.

-Situated at the intersection of sociolinguistics and linguistic anthropology, my research draws on ethnographic and discourse-analytic approaches to examine how language practices and ideologies shape social belonging, power, and identity, with particular attention to Cajun English and contemporary Cajunness.
-I also engage with questions of linguicism, equity, and complexity in multilingual classrooms.
+Situated at the intersection of sociolinguistics and linguistic anthropology, my research draws on ethnographic and discourse-analytic approaches to examine how language practices and ideologies shape social belonging, power, and identity, with particular attention to contemporary Cajunness.
+I also engage with questions of linguicism, linguistic equity, and complexity in multilingual classrooms.

-Alongside academic work, I maintain a creative practice grounded in analog photography, sound recording, and collaborative curation.
-Please visit Worrytime Studios.
+Alongside teaching and research, I maintain a creative practice grounded in analog photography, sound recording, and collaborative curation.
+Please visit Worrytime Studios for more on that.

 I am currently seeking academic opportunities across Europe—including English-medium teaching, language instruction, and doctoral supervision for my PhD research—with a strong interest in multilingual and intercultural institutions.